infernocadet/finance-tracker-app/README.md

 ## Overview
-This is a basic finance tracker web app which is used to track the income, expenses and your balance
+This is a basic finance tracker web app which is used to track the income, expenses and your balance This app uses SQL and Python for data
 ## Features
 --- For Emmanuel
 Outcome